Should you buy a TCL TV on Black Friday? Our verdict on TCL, Roku TVs and more

 • HDMI: eARC

-TCL’s 4-Series is the brand's flagship mid-range US TV.
-For most, if you’re looking a budget TV from TCL, the 4-Series is where you’ll look.
-Accordingly, this line has almost every size of TV you can imagine, and it comes with LED panels, 4K support, and HDR.
+TCL’s 4-Series is the brand's mid-range US TV (though it's been succeeded by the 5 Series below).
+It spans almost every size of TV you can imagine, and it comes with LED panels, 4K support, and HDR.

-You’ll be getting HDR10, Dolby Vision and HLG alongside HDMI eARC instead of just ARC; plus, you’ll get the Google TV platform and virtual assistant support, too.
-All told, this is about what you’d expect from a relatively basic, modern 4K TV in 2023, but you might not expect the 4-Series’ pricing.
+You get HDR10, Dolby Vision and HLG alongside HDMI eARC instead of just ARC; plus, you’ll get the Google TV platform and virtual assistant support, too.
+All told, this is about what you’d expect from a relatively basic, modern 4K TV, but you might not expect the 4-Series’ pricing.

 TCL’s 4-Series starts off at just $250 for the 43-inch model, $280 for the 50-inch model, and $300 for the 55-inch model, while it scales up to $1000 for the 85-inch model.
 In terms of the larger budget TV market, these are just about the best prices you can find on 4K TVs today without nabbing something on sale.